motephyr/vscode-comfyui-linker/README.md

    - Enter your text prompt (e.g., "a beautiful landscape").
    - The extension will connect to the server, show progress in a preview panel, and save the image(s) to your workspace.

-3. **Preview an Image**:
-   - Run `ComfyUI Linker: Preview Image`.
-   - Enter a prompt to generate and view the image in the preview panel without saving.

-4. **Save an Image**:
-   - Run `ComfyUI Linker: Save Image`.
-   - Enter a prompt; the image will be generated and saved to the workspace.

 Images are saved as PNG files with prefixes like `comfyui_saved_` or `comfyui_preview_generated_`.